Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Results

-\textbf{\lettersection{Hydrodynamical profile comparison of PNS and PHS}} The first-order QCD PT triggers a second collapse, causing rapid latent heat absorption and a shock that reshapes the PHS hydrodynamics.
-Figure~\ref{profile} shows the radial hydrodynamical profiles at $50~\rm{ms}$ before and after $t_{\rm Q}$ for \texttt{RDF-1.5} model.
-The vertical dashed lines indicate the radii of PNS (red) and PHS (blue), respectively.
-Note that by $t-t_{\rm Q} = 50~\rm{ms}$, the PHS attains a quasi-steady state and is much more compact (see also Fig.~\ref{central_density_quark_fraction}).
+Figure~\ref{profile} shows the radial hydrodynamical profiles at $50~\rm{ms}$ before and after $t_{\rm Q}$ for the \texttt{RDF-1.5} model.
+The vertical lines indicate the radii of PNS (dashed) and PHS (solid), respectively.
+Note that by $t-t_{\rm Q} = 50~\rm{ms}$, the PHS attains a quasisteady state and is much more compact (see also Fig.~\ref{central_density_quark_fraction}).

 The PHS exhibits a cooler core compared to the PNS at $t-t_{\rm Q} = -50~\rm{ms}$, as the thermal energy is converted to latent heat during the formation of deconfined quark matter.
 In contrast, the shocked envelope outside the PHS (for $r > 20~\rm{km}$) is slightly hotter.